Christence Kruckow: First trial: the Nakkebølle-sagen

 In 1582, Eiler Brockenhuus became a widower.
 Reportedly, Christence Kruckow had hoped to marry him herself, but in 1584 he married Anne Bille instead.
 Christence Kruckow remained in the household, essentially as a lady's companion.

 Between 1584 and 1596, Anne Bille bore seventeen children, who all died in infancy.
 This was a major misfortune for her, and there were rumours that she had killed her children herself.
 In 1596, Anne Bille's cousin Anne Hardenberg (1566-1625) likewise gave birth to a dead child, and blamed her misfortune on witchcraft, which resulted in the execution of three women in a witch trial known as the Gyldenstierne-sagen ('Gyldenstierne Affair').

-Following the example of her cousin, Anne Bille started to consider that her own misfortune was caused by sorcery as well, and in August 1596, she had one of the women of the Nakkebølle estate, Ousse Lauritzes (or Åse Lauridses), charged for sorcery.
+Following the example of her cousin, Anne Bille started to consider that her own misfortune was caused by sorcery as well, and, in August 1596, she had one of the women of the Nakkebølle estate, Ousse Lauritzes (or Åse Lauridses), charged for sorcery.
 This resulted in a witch trial known as the Nakkebølle-sagen ('Nakkebølle Affair').

 Ousse Lauritzes was imprisoned and interrogated on the private prison of the estate of Nakkebølle by Anne Bille herself, who was present in the interrogation chamber when Ousse was tortured.
-Ousse confessed that the marital bed of Anne had been cursed at their wedding bed by the demon Gunder Kaeldersvends, and a three other witches lead by Christenze Kruckow.
-The other two women confirmed her story, and one of them, Johanne Jensens, added that Kruckow had been present at a witches' sabbath at Bloksberg.
+Ousse confessed that the marital bed of Anne had been cursed at their wedding bed by the demon Gunder Kaeldersvends, and three other witches led by Christenze Kruckow.
+The other two women confirmed her story, and one of them, Johanne Jensens, added that Kruckow had been present at a Witches' Sabbath at Bloksberg.

 When the witch trial had been arranged on Nakkebølle, Christence Kruckow had left and moved back to her birth family.
 As a member of the nobility, it was a sensitive matter to charge her with witchcraft.
 Her brother Jens Kruckow defended his sister and complained to the king that the accusation was to be regarded as slander against the family name of Kruckow.
 The royal council decided that the case against Christence Kruckow, as a member of the nobility, was not to be pursued further and the two noble families were encouraged to reconcile on the king's wish.

 Ousse Lauritzes, Johanne Jensens and a third woman were all burned at the stake for witchcraft.
 Christenze Kruckow moved in with her second brother Eiler Kruckow, and in 1607 to her sister in Ålborg.